superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 "Branching with vibrating tendrils", "Plant-like creature with a body of twisted vines and thorns", "Snake-like" -- for sure these descriptions share some common theme.

-Let's search by "habitat" and "behaviour" simultaniously:
+Let's search by "habitat" and "behaviour" simultaneously:

 ```python
 weights = {